• Add description, images, menus and links to your mega menu

 yellowing or browning of leaves is over or under-watering

 The most common reason for yellowing or browning of leaves is over or under-watering.
 It is vital to provide enough time for the soil to dry between waterings.
-If you have not watered your plant for a long time and soil feels too dry, give your plant a good drink.
+If you have not watered your plant for a long time and the soil feels too dry, give your plant a good drink.

 Make sure to test the soil at least once every two weeks to void under or overwatering.